Rchardon/RebirthItemTracker/README.md

 "Rebirth Item Tracker.exe" and not "item_tracker.exe".

 * When playing Antibirth, it doesn't display detailed item information, nor can it keep track of what floor you're on.

-* If you ever save & quit and close the game, the tracker will forget anything that happened during that run when you relaunch the game.

-* On Repentance, if you save&quit then replay the same seed, the tracker will not reset.

 * Transparent mode only works on Windows.